nilostolte/nilostolte/README.md

 take time to understand and code, but also they significantly degrade the rendering performance.

 The solution of Rust+WebAssembly is still not ideal because one needs to pass through JavaScript glue code to access the DOM.
-What is particularly bad is that Rust works tith string UTF-8 strings and Javascript works with UTF-16, which means that everything that passes through the JavaScript glue code needs to be converted from one format to the other all the time.
+What is particularly bad is that Rust works tith string UTF-8 strings and Javascript works with UTF-16, <a name="VGUIeverywhere_html_anchor"></a>
+which means that everything that passes through the JavaScript glue code needs to be converted from one format to the other all the time.

 ### Vector GUI Everywhere